 STIA also deployed SUSE Linux Enterprise Desktop as a development platform, streamlining application development and testing workflows.
 Using SUSE Linux Enterprise Desktop and SUSE Linux Enterprise Server together helps to avoid bugs when moving from development to production, since they are extremely similar environments.

-The Docker tool featured in SUSE Linux Enterprise enables users to run multiple applications on one host without a hypervisor—allowing a much more efficient use of resources.
+The container engine from the Docker open source project featured in SUSE Linux Enterprise enables users to run multiple applications on one host without a hypervisor—allowing a much more efficient use of resources.
 This has enabled STIA to decrease the number of virtual machines required for test systems, reducing the associated administrative overhead.

 The migration to SUSE Linux Enterprise Server is already providing significant benefits.